 All users of Lighthouse receive comprehensive onboarding training on using this unique data product, as well as access to ongoing support from our data products team to answer queries about its use.

 The ICMEC Australia Collaboration Working Group (CWG) is the first in Australia.
-It is focused on detecting, reporting, and preventing financial transactions related to CSE.
+It is focused on detecting, reporting, and preventing financial transactions related to CSEA.
 It welcomes participation from any financial institution in Australia committed to protecting children online.

 The Working Group brings together financial crime teams from up to 15 banks and payment platforms, collaborating closely with law enforcement representatives from various Australian states, territories, and the federal government.

-Each participating bank recognises that combatting CSE payments requires collective action rather than independent efforts.
+Each participating bank recognises that combatting CSEA payments requires collective action rather than independent efforts.
 These companies are uniting to establish a unified front against abuse by sharing information, trends, and best practices across the industry.

-The Group also works to implement various innovative pilot projects to enhance their capacity to detect CSE.
+The Group also works to implement various innovative pilot projects to enhance their capacity to detect CSEA.
 To safeguard the confidentiality of information, all meetings are closed, conducted by invitation only, and adhere to Chatham House rules.

 If you want to participate in the group, please contact Rosie Campo: rcampo@icmec.org.au